 Your fast-track Google My Business optimization guide

 If you’re reading this, you’re probably one of the more advanced small business marketers, especially when it comes to digital.
 You’ve probably got a website (49% of small businesses don’t!).
-And if you’re on the GetResponse blog, odds are good you’re using email, too.
+And if you’re on the GetResponse blog, odds are good you’re using email and marketing automation, too.

 And you probably also have a presence on Google and Yelp.
 But you might not be getting everything you can out of them.
 So we decided to run this post on Google My Business to give you an efficient way to optimize your Google My Business Site fast.
 If you can find just an hour or two this week to do some marketing, you can end up with a better-optimized Google My Business account.